Hettie studied for a degree in Music at City, University of London, and graduated in 2014.

 “I never felt restricted at City and always able to make the most of any opportunity, from choreographing to directing.
-I found the music department had a focused and calm atmosphere, which greatly encouraged my studies both academically and in performance.”
+I found the performing arts department had a focused and calm atmosphere, which greatly encouraged my studies both academically and in performance.”

 Before joining The Phantom of the Opera, Hetti also toured with the 16 Singers project and performed in Thoroughly Modern Millie at the Adelphi Theatre, Sweeney Todd at The Frogmore Paper Mill and an array of shows with the Brick Lane Music Hall company.